 - "market share" or "market position" are based on sales in the United States, as calculated by Information Resources for the 52 weeks ended August 8, 2004. - "ACV" refer to the All Commodity Volume Food Drug Mass Index, as calculated by Information Resources for the 52 weeks ended August 8, 2004.
 ACV measures the weighted sales volume of stores that sell a particular product out of all the stores that sell products in that market segment generally.
-For example, if a product is sold by 50% of the stores that sell products in that market segment, but those stores account for 85% of the sales volume in that market segment, that product would have an ACV of 85%.
+For example, if a product is sold by 50% of the stores that sell products in that market segment, that product would have an ACV of 85%.
 We believe that ACV is a measure of a product's importance to major retailers.
 We believe that a high ACV evidences a product's attractiveness to consumers, as major retailers will try and carry products which are demanded by its customers.
 Lower ACV measures would indicate that a product is not as available to consumers because major national and regional retailers do not carry products for which consumer demand may not be as high.
 For these reasons, we believe that ACV is an important measure to investors in brand name consumer product companies like Prestige.